zendeskgarden/react-containers/.github/CONTRIBUTING.md

 ## Development Workflow

-Before you start, be sure [yarn](https://yarnpkg.com/en/) is installed on your system.
-After you clone this repo, run `yarn` to install dependencies needed for development.
+Before you start, be sure [npm](https://www.npmjs.com/package/npm) is installed on your system.
+After you clone this repo, run `npm install` to install dependencies needed for development.
 After installation, the following commands are available:

-- `yarn start` to launch Storybook with live reload.
+- `npm start` to launch Storybook with live reload.
-- `yarn test` to run Jest testing.
+- `npm test` to run Jest testing.
-- `yarn lint` to enforce consistent JavaScript and markdown code conventions across all container packages.
+- `npm run lint` to enforce consistent JavaScript and markdown code conventions across all container packages.
 Note this is run as a git `pre-commit` hook.
-- `yarn format` to enforce code style with opinionated formats across all container packages.
+- `npm run format` to enforce code style with opinionated formats across all container packages.
 Note this is run as a git `pre-commit` hook.
-- `yarn build` to rebuild distributions across all packages.
+- `npm run build` to rebuild distributions across all packages.
   The build runs as part of the initial install.
 Operates as a facade over a Lerna command; operation may be modified using option [flags](https://github.com/lerna/lerna#flags) (i.e. `scope`, `since`, or `ignore`).
-- `yarn new` to generate a new React container based on a package template.
+- `npm run new` to generate a new React container based on a package template.

 See our [development documentation](DEVELOPMENT.md) for package